 - Cultivation, Production and Testing of Marijuana

 On October 10, 2017, Longmont City Council approved an ordinance allowing retail sales of marijuana.
 The four stores will be selected by the Marijuana Selection Division and governed by the Marijuana Licensing Authority.
-Marijuana licensing will be handled similarly to the process for liquor licensing.
-The Longmont Municipal Court Judge will act on behalf of the authority and will ultimately grant two types of licenses: recreational marijuana licenses and dual recreational/medical licenses.
+The Authority will ultimately grant two types of licenses: recreational marijuana licenses and dual recreational/medical licenses.
 Stores that sell only medical marijuana will not be allowed.